RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 After you add new participating clusters to an existing CRDB, the new CRDB instance can accept connections and read operations.
 The new instance does not accept write operations until it is in the syncing state.
+New participating clusters create the CRDB instance based on the global CRDB configuration.

 All of the existing participating clusters must be online and in a syncing state when you remove an online participating clusters.
 If you must remove offline participating clusters, you can do this with forced removal.